-The Group's risk management culture is embodied through the adoption of the Three Lines-of-Defence philosophy, whereby risks are managed initially from the onset of risk-taking activities.
-This is to ensure clear accountability of risks across the Group and Group Risk as an enabler of business units.
-As a first line- of-defence, the line management (including key Business Pillars and Enablers) is primarily responsible for risk management on a day-to-day basis by taking appropriate actions to mitigate risks through effective controls.
-The second line-of-defence provides oversight and performs independent monitoring of business activities with reporting to the Board and management to ensure that the Group conducts business and operates within the approved appetite, and is in compliance with regulations.
-The third line-of-defence is Group Corporate Assurance Division who provides independent assurance of the adequacy and effectiveness of the internal controls and risk management processes.
+The Group's risk management culture is embodied through the adoption of the Three Lines-of-Defence philosophy, whereby risks are managed initially from the onset of risk- taking activities.
+This is to ensure clear accountability of risk across the Group and Group Risk as an enabler of business units.
+As a first line-of-defence, the line management (including key Business Pillars and Enablers) is primarily responsible for risk management on a day-to-day basis by taking appropriate actions to mitigate risk through effective controls.
+There is an embedded Risk Control Unit (RCU) within the first line-of-defence, which provides advice, support, and assurance for risk & compliance related matters within the Business Pillars and Enablers.
+The second line-of-defence provides oversight and performs independent monitoring of business activities with reporting to the Management to ensure that our Group conducts business and operates within the approved appetite and is in compliance with the regulations.
+The third line-of-defence is GCAD who provides independent assurance of the adequacy and effectiveness of the internal controls and risk management processes.